rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

 !!! warning "Bitcoin doesn't fix everything"

-Bitcoin fixes one thing, just one.
+Bitcoin fixes one thing -- just one.
 Bitcoin fixes a problem of fiat, specifically the problem of seigniorage.
 That's it.